francesghart/francesghart.github.io/index.md

 <!-- > When something is important enough, you do it even if the odds are not in your favor. -->

 ## Selected Fellowships, Grants, and Awards
+### 2026
+  National Science Foundation Graduate Research Fellowship

 ### 2024
-  National Science Foundation Graduate Research Fellowship - selected Fellow
+  National Science Foundation Graduate Research Fellowship (awarded but declined)

-  Fulbright U.S. Student Program, Netherlands - selected Scholar
+  Fulbright U.S. Student Program, Netherlands (awarded but declined)

 ### 2023
   International Network on Personal Meaning Student Membership Award - First Place